AhmedHeikall/aws-cli-scripts/README.md

 This script automates Route 53 private DNS setup by creating a private hosted zone linked to a VPC, retrieving an EC2 instance’s private IP, and mapping it to a subdomain.

-## 03 - Auto Scaling Group - Create Private Domain and Private DNS record for EC2
+## 03 - Auto Scaling Group - automates the Auto Scaling & Load Balancing

 asg.sh